Ik-cyber/Schedulio/README.md

-# 📦 Schedulio – Project Overview
+# 📦 Schedulio – Project Overvieww

 Schedulio is a **full-stack SaaS web application** for **automated report creation, scheduling, and delivery**.
 Built for normal consumers & enterprise users.